 * number in the parenthesis represents the amount of hair scattered on the surface.

 I went above, and beyond the one gram of hair I’d normally use for most of these experiments because I want to stress test it to see its limits.

 Even with long twelve-inch strands, it still picked up above 82%, which was impressive for any cordless stick vacuum.

 These tests show that the “PowerFins” are practical and not just hype.

 Another evidence of efficient agitation is the edge cleaning test.
 It picked up nearly all the coffee grounds I scattered in this area around four passes, along with stuff on the quarter-inch crevice.
 Of course, it needed more to get to the edges, but I like proficiency.

 One surprise during the testing phase is how well the Shark Vertex cordless picked up on carpet.
 It was one of the best scores of all cord-free vacuums I’ve tested, better than the costlier V11 Torque Drive and V10 Absolute based on percentages.

-I did pull the Max lever for an extra boost after the initial passes, which contributed to the high score.
+I pulled the Max lever for an extra boost after the initial passes, contributing to the high score.

 But the ability to clean debris well on this surface is a massive bonus for consumers looking for something cheaper than a Dyson.